Indian Scientists Develop Method To Create Hydrogels To Boost Drug Delivery

 Researchers from Bose Institute, an autonomous institute of the Department of Science and Technology (DST) in Kolkata, have developed a new way to create hydrogels using tiny protein fragments of just five amino acids from the SARS-CoV-1 virus.

 The novel method may help improve targeted drug delivery and reduce side effects.
-Hydrogels are known to be suitable for drug delivery because of their swelling behaviour, mechanical strength, and biocompatibility.
+Hydrogels are suitable for drug delivery because of their swelling behaviour, mechanical strength, and biocompatibility.

-While short peptide-based hydrogels have great potential for a wide range of applications, it is very challenging to control the gelation of these systems.
+While short peptide-based hydrogels have great potential for a wide range of applications, controlling their gelation is challenging.

-A team of researchers at the Department of Chemical Sciences in Bose Institute, led by Professor Anirban Bhunia, explored the inherent self-assembling properties of the SARS-CoV-E protein.
+A team of researchers at the Department of Chemical Sciences in Bose Institute, led by Professor Anirban Bhunia, explored the SARS-CoV-E protein’s inherent self-assembling properties.

 Their study unravelled a new way to create useful gel materials.
 The team also collaborated with scientists from the Indian Institute of Science, Bangalore, the University of Texas Rio Grande Valley, US, and the Indian Association for the Cultivation of Science, Kolkata.